tbhine01/couponcupid/README.md

 3. **Product Availability**
    - Some items may appear as **unavailable**.
    - This occurs because Kroger's API does not return products for certain categories.
 When this happens, a pop-up will inform you.
+Delete the item from the list and resubmit to continue.

 ---